utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 ### Creating end user accounts

-The first time a new Postman user [logs in to Postman through the IdP](/docs/administration/sso/user-sso/), a Postman account is created and the user is automatically added to the team if the following is true: the team has seats available and the [**Automatically add new users**](#automatically-adding-new-users) checkbox was selected during [SSO configuration](#configuring-the-identity-provider-details).
+The first time a new Postman user [signs in to Postman through the IdP](/docs/administration/sso/user-sso/), a Postman account is created and the user is automatically added to the team if the following is true: the team has seats available and the [**Automatically add new users**](#automatically-adding-new-users) checkbox was selected during [SSO configuration](#configuring-the-identity-provider-details).

 The user will be automatically associated to the team with a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) and have access to team resources.